Suspected bombs target top Democrats, CNN two weeks before U.S. election

 The U.S. Secret Service intercepted packages addressed to Obama at his Washington home and to Clinton at her home in New York state.

-The CNN bureau in New York also received a device looking like a pipe bomb, leading police to evacuate the Time Warner building in a busy part of New York City near Central Park.
-Mayor Bill de Blasio described it as “a serious bomb.”
+The CNN bureau in New York also received a package, leading police to evacuate the Time Warner building in a busy part of New York City near Central Park.

+“So far the devices have been what appeared to be pipe bombs,” John Miller, the New York police deputy commissioner for intelligence and counterterrorism, told a news conference.

 Eric Holder, who was U.S. attorney general under Obama, and Democratic Representative Maxine Waters were also among those targeted.